-Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council's nominated Geographical Information System.
+Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Cornwall Council's nominated Geographical Information System.
 Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).